 In 2015 the members of the Faculty published in peer-reviewed international journals more than 180 scientific papers.
 According to Web of Science the total number of citations of articles with the affiliation of the Faculty exceeds 13 000 and the h-index equals to 45.
 Additionally, according to the Nature Index (May 2016), that tracks the affiliations of original research articles, the Faculty received the highest score among all life science research institutions in Poland.

-Detailed information about various research Project conducted currently by Faculty members is available in sections of this Web page dedicated to individual Departments.
+Information about various research project conducted currently by Faculty members is available in sections of this Web page dedicated to individual Departments.

 A booklet about FBBB JU is available for download below.